Redmi Note 12 Series to Feature MediaTek Dimensity 1080 SoC: Report

 The Redmi Note 12 Pro+ and Redmi Note 12 Pro were previously spotted on the TENAA database.
 The listings suggest that the two Redmi smartphones might feature a 6.6-inch full-HD+ AMOLED display with 120Hz refresh rate support.

-The Redmi Note 12 Pro+ is tipped to pack a 4300mAh battery, whereas the Redmi Note 12 may pack a larger 4980mAh battery.
-One of the Redmi Note 12 series phones is also said to feature a 50MP ultra-wide camera sensor.
-The standard Redmi Note 12 might feature a 50MP triple-camera setup along with an 8MP ultra-wide camera and a 2MP macro sensor.
+The Redmi Note 12 Pro+ is tipped to pack a 4,300mAh battery, whereas the Redmi Note 12 may pack a larger 4,980mAh battery.
+One of the Redmi Note 12 series phones is also said to feature a 50-megapixel ultra-wide camera sensor.
+The standard Redmi Note 12 might feature a 50-megapixel triple-camera setup along with an 8-megapixel ultra-wide camera and a 2-megapixel macro sensor.

 Affiliate links may be automatically generated - see our ethics statement for details.